clearpathrobotics/nix-ros-base/README.md

 symbols or run unit tests.

 ### nix_generator

 The [nix_generator](./nix_generator) directory holds the Python files and templates that are used to generate the nix files found in the main [nix-ros][nixros] flake repository.

 This directory also holds various tools that allow interacting with Hydra through a commandline interface or Python class.
-This can, for example be used to control Hydra from a different CI system like Jenkins or Gitlab CI.
+This can, for example be used to control Hydra from a different CI system like Jenkins, Actions, or GitLab CI.
 Use this with `poetry install`, followed by `poetry run hydra`.

 ### colcon & flags